National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/features.md

 # IA Node features
-These are the features of an IANode along with the flavours as more features are included.
+## Outlines the features and capability of IA Node.

+The features and capability provided by IA Node are listed below:

 |            |                             | Minimal | Single | Distributed |
 |------------|-----------------------------|---------|--------|-------------|